Boeing 787 in emergency landing as inspections ordered

 United is the first U.S. airline to put the new carbon-composite 787 into service and flew its first commercial flight with the new jet on November 4.

-Shares of ANA dipped 1.1 percent in Tokyo with JAL down 0.1 in line with the benchmark Nikkei 225 index.

-(Reporting by Alwyn Scott and Tim Kelly; Editing by Ben Berkowitz, Jan Paschal, Cynthia Osterman and Jeremy Laurence)
+(Reporting by Alwyn Scott; Editing by Ben Berkowitz, Jan Paschal and Cynthia Osterman)